iRacing has a great range of apps and addons that have been created by the community in order to increase the experience that iRacing offers.

 |Stock Car Extreme||Yes||Yes|

 I run CrewChief with every sim that I play that is compatible.
 A minority of games are only compatible with the spotter features and not the crew chief features but it is still great.
-It’s currently my favourite sim racing app and I will very rarely fire up a sim without it.
+It’s currently my favorite sim racing app and I will very rarely fire up a sim without it.

 If you have seen YouTube videos or Twitch streams of people with some crazy custom paint jobs on their cars and wondering how they get them, then the answer is Trading Paints.

-Trading Paints is a tool that allows users to upload custom liveries which can be used by the community.
+Trading Paints is a tool that allows users to upload custom liveries that can be used by the community.
 You’ll find replicas of real-life racing teams across all sorts of motorsport disciplines as well as original creations.

 In order for people to see your livery and you to be able to see theirs, both drivers must have Trading Paints installed and running.
 Fortunately, though, a majority of the iRacing community uses Trading Paints so you will almost always be able to experience a full race of customer liveries.